Merovex/Merovex/business-thoughts/turnaround-plan.md

 If you don't know who those top 20 or 30 up and comers are, if you don't promote them, if you don't put them clearly in charge of the things that matter, or if you have more than one layer of management between you and them when you're done, you're probably doomed.

-**Step 7**: *Figure out the single most important thing your company has to win at, and put your single best person in charge of winning at it.*
+## Step 7: Figure out the single most important thing your company has to win at, and put your single best person in charge of winning at it.

 'Nuff said.

-**Step 8**: *Look at the market, figure out 3-5 new areas in which your company is not currently playing or winning, but are clearly going to grow a lot -- and acquire the best company in each of those areas.*
+## Step 8: Look at the market, figure out 3-5 new areas in which your company is not currently playing or winning, but are clearly going to grow a lot-- and acquire the best company in each of those areas.*

 Here you're looking for growth -- for products, trends, perhaps phenomena outside but adjacent to your current products and markets, that are going to grow a lot in the next few years.